quintilesims/layer0/docs-src/docs/setup/install.md

 This will add a rendered file, `dockercfg.json` into your Layer0 instance's directory (`~/.layer0/<instance_name>/`).

 You can modify a Layer0 instance's `dockercfg.json` file and re-run the **apply** command to make changes to your authentication.
-Note that any EC2 instances created prior to changing your `dockercfg.json` file will need to be manually terminated since they only grab the dockercfg authentication file once during instance creation.
+Note that any EC2 instances created prior to changing your `dockercfg.json` file will need to be manually terminated since they only grab the authentication file during instance creation.
 Terminated EC2 instances will be automatically re-created by autoscaling.

 ## Part 4: Connect to a Layer0 Instance